-As at 31 December 2021, the carrying value of goodwill amounted to AED 114,639 thousand (2020: AED 114,639 thousand) which is 2.4% of total assets and arose from separate acquisitions made by the Group.
+As at 31 December 2022, the carrying value of goodwill amounted to AED 114,639 thousand (2021: AED 114,639 thousand) arose from separate acquisitions made by the Group.

 Goodwill is allocated to cash generating units ('CGUs') for the purpose of impairment testing.
 Given the magnitude of the goodwill balance and the continued economic uncertainty in certain regions, it is important to ensure that the goodwill impairment review is approached in a robust manner to identify potential impairments, where necessary.